 \section{Abstract}

 We undertake a study of conic bundle threefolds \(\pi\colon X\to W\) over geometrically rational surfaces whose associated discriminant covers \(\Deltatilde\to\Delta\subset W\) are smooth and geometrically irreducible.
-First, we determine the structure of the group \(\CH^2\Xbar\) of rational equivalence classes of curves.
-Precisely, we construct a Galois-equivariant group homomorphism from \(\CH^2\Xbar\) to a group scheme associated to the discriminant cover \(\Deltatilde\to \Delta\) of \(X\).
-The target group scheme is a generalization of the Prym variety of \(\Deltatilde\to\Delta\) and so our result can be viewed as a generalization of Beauville's result that the algebraically trivial curve classes on \(\Xbar\) are parametrized by the Prym variety.
+We first show that the structure of the Galois-module \(\CH^2\Xbar\) of rational equivalence classes of curves is captured by a group scheme that is a generalization of the Prym variety of \(\Deltatilde\to\Delta\).
+This generalizes Beauville's result that the algebraically trivial curve classes on \(\Xbar\) are parametrized by the Prym variety.

-Next, we use our structural result on curve classes to study rationality obstructions, in particular the refined intermediate Jacobian torsor (IJT) obstruction recently introduced by Hassett--Tschinkel and Benoist--Wittenberg.
-We show that for conic bundle threefolds there is no strongest (known) rationality obstruction.
-Precisely, we construct a geometrically rational irrational conic bundle threefold where the IJT obstruction cannot witness irrationality (irrationality is detected through the real topology) and a geometrically rational irrational conic bundle threefold where all classical rationality obstructions vanish and the IJT obstruction is needed to prove irrationality.
+We apply our structural result on curve classes to study the refined intermediate Jacobian torsor (IJT) obstruction to rationality introduced by Hassett--Tschinkel and Benoist--Wittenberg.
+The first case of interest is \(W = \PP^2\) and \(\Delta\) is a smooth plane quartic.
+In this case, we show that the IJT obstruction characterizes rationality when the ground field has less arithmetic complexity (precisely, when the \(2\)-torsion in the Brauer group of the ground field is trivial).
+We also show that a hypothesis of this form is necessary by constructing, over any \(k \subset\mathbb R\), a conic bundle threefold with \(\Delta\) a smooth quartic where the IJT obstruction vanishes, yet \(X\) is irrational over \(k\).